 Best Serger Thread Colors

 One thing you’ll quickly learn as you work with your serger is that the only thread that might show on the right side of your project is the one in the left needle and it only happens if your tension settings are not quite right.
-But you’ll hardly (if ever) see all the threads used for the 4-thread overlock seams (unless you are sewing with transparent fabric of course).
+But you’ll hardly (if ever) see all the threads used for the 4-thread overlock seams (unless you are sewing with a transparent fabric of course).

 With that in mind, it’s not necessary to purchase four cones of the same color (unless they are more used colors like whites, neutrals, or blacks).